 CARS.COM — Customer incentives are easy to comprehend: They involve cash-back rebates, low-interest financing offers or other perks that are offered directly to buyers.
 Dealer incentives don’t work in the same way, but they can still lower a car’s negotiated purchase price and benefit the customer.

 Dealer incentives are factory-to-dealer incentives that reduce the dealer's true cost to buy the vehicle from the factory.
 Manufacturers offer these incentives on a regional basis to generate sales on specific models.
 These incentives are sometimes referred to as "spiffs," and they can lead to competition among dealers to move that slower-selling stock.
 For instance, a dealer incentive may kick in when a certain sales target is reached, with each subsequent sale resulting in a higher factory-to-dealer rebate.

 To be clear, dealers are under no obligation to pass these rebates along to customers; you'll need to negotiate in order to benefit from dealer incentives.
 The good news is that incentives motivate dealers to sell.
-If a dealer is nearing a sales target, he may be more inclined to give you a good price in order to reach his goal.
+If a dealer is nearing a sales target, they may be more inclined to give you a good price in order to reach their goal.
 And if you're aware of the dealer incentive that's being offered, you may be able to use that knowledge to negotiate an even lower purchase price.

 Remember, dealers pay to keep vehicle inventory in stock.
 So even if an incentive isn't attached to a particular model, dealers are more likely to be flexible on pricing for a vehicle that's been on their lot for two months or more.
 The longer a car collects dust, the more affordable it becomes to a savvy negotiator.

 Dealer incentives are subject to local and regional variables.
 The national incentives listed on Cars.com represent a range of these offers.
 But it's difficult for car shoppers to know the exact incentives being offered to local dealers.